 Rhode Island Penalties for Misdemeanor and Felony Larceny

-Stealing property in Rhode Island can result in criminal penalties under the state's larceny statutes.
-In Rhode Island, penalties for larceny range from a misdemeanor to a 10-year felony.
+Stealing property in Rhode Island can result in misdemeanor or felony penalties under the state's larceny statutes.

 In Rhode Island, larceny (or theft) occurs when a person knowingly: